-The Notes are expected to be rated A- (negative watch) by S&P Global Ratings and A2 (negative watch) by Moody's.
+The Notes are expected to be rated $\bullet$ by S&P Global Ratings and $\bullet$ by Moody's.
 In addition, other rating agencies may assign credit ratings to the Notes without solicitation from or provision of information by us.
 Such ratings are limited in scope, and do not address all material risks relating to an investment in the Notes, but reflect only the view of each rating agency at the time the rating is issued.
 There is no assurance that such credit ratings will remain in effect for any given period of time or that such ratings will not be lowered, suspended or withdrawn entirely by the rating agencies, if, in each rating agency's judgment, circumstances so warrant.
 A downgrade or potential downgrade in our credit ratings or the assignment of new ratings that are lower than existing ratings could reduce the population of potential investors in the Notes and adversely affect the price and liquidity of the Notes.
-A rating is based upon information furnished by us or obtained by the rating agency at any time.
+A rating is based upon information furnished by us or obtained by the rating agency from its own sources and is subject to revision, suspension or withdrawal by the rating agency at any time.
 See "-Risks Relating to the Shire Acquisition-We have substantial debt, and expect to incur significant additional debt in connection with the Shire Acquisition, which may limit our ability to execute our business strategy, refinance existing debt or incur new debt, and if we are unable to meet our goals for deleveraging after the Shire Acquisition, we could be at a greater risk of a downgrade of our credit ratings."